kopia/kopia/site/content/docs/Best Backup App/_index.md

 ### Kopia vs Veeam

+> Kopia and Veeam are not necessarily "competitors."
+Kopia focuses on allowing you to backup/restore important files/directories.
+Veeam is an image backup program that can do something Kopia cannot: backup/restore your whole machine.

 > This comparison is based on Veeam's Free Agent and Community products.
 Veeam's other products may have other features.
-> Kopia and Veeam are not necessarily "competitors."
-Kopia focuses on allowing you to backup/restore important files/directories.
-Veeam is an image backup program that can do something Veeam cannot: backup/restore your whole machine.

 |                                                 |  Kopia  |  Veeam  |
 |-------------------------------------------------|-------------|----------|